Vyral/betsy-birdsong/_posts/2020-03-17-declutter-your-home-forever.md

 {% include youtube.html %}

-<p style="text-align:center"><em>Some people have a hard time decluttering their home.
-Today I’m explaining Marie Kondo’s method to help you do just that.</em></p>
+*Some people have a hard time decluttering their home.
+Today I’m explaining Marie Kondo’s method to help you do just that.*

 Today’s blog message is for both buyers and sellers.
 How can you declutter your home forever? **The largest influencer right now is a woman named Marie Kondo,** a Japanese lifestyle celebrity and author.
 She helps people declutter their houses.
 What is her secret?
 She wants people to only keep items that “spark joy.”&nbsp;